firebase/firebase-js-sdk/packages/messaging/README.md

 # `@firebase/messaging`

-This is the authentication component for the Firebase JS SDK.
+This is the messaging component for the Firebase JS SDK.
 It has a peer dependency on the [`@firebase/app`](https://npm.im) package on NPM.
 This package is included by default in the [`firebase`](https://npm.im/firebase) wrapper package.